A Honda fuel cell vehicle

 MSRP (1) $58,490

-1. Manufacturer’s Suggested Retail Price (MSRP) excluding tax, license, registration, $875 destination charge and options.
+1. Manufacturer’s Suggested Retail Price (MSRP) excluding tax, license, registration, $875 destination charge, and options.
 Currently available at select Honda dealers for lease only.
 Details are available here.

 2. 69 city / 67 highway / 68 combined miles per gallon of gasoline-equivalent (MPGe) rating; 366-mile driving range rating.
 Based on the 2017 EPA ratings.
 Use for comparison purposes only.
 Your MPGe and driving range will vary based on driving and maintaining your vehicle, driving conditions, powertrain conditions, and other factors.